Want to know how to become a CRA?

 - And in some cases, how you learn.
 Meaning, is there anything you will be able to proactively do on future projects to avoid a similar situation?

-Not only will the answer to this question exhibit how you handle difficult situations, it will also show your natural leadership abilities.
+And no…the correct answer isn’t that you tattled.
+Not only will the answer to this question exhibit how you handle difficult situations, but it will also show your natural leadership abilities.
 Also importantly, this response will show how you communicated your concerns.
 Were you too passive?
 Too aggressive?
-Too passive / aggressive (ha)?
-As a side note, this will also exhibit your critical thinking and problem solving skills!
+Too passive/aggressive (ha)?
+As a side note, this will also show the hiring manager your critical thinking and problem-solving skills!

 An interview shouldn’t be a dog-and-pony show.
 Every hiring manager we work with cares about their team members.
 They care about their company’s mission.
 They care about this industry.